VDA5050/VDA5050/VDA5050_EN.md

 There are at least the following participants for the operation of AGVs:

-- the operator provides basic information
+- the operator of the AGV system provides basic information
 - the master control organizes and manages the operation
 - the AGV carries out the orders